isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution161.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+N.A.

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Direct Purchase for non-SMEs

 ### Things to Note
-Unit height: min.
-2.5m
-Carrier tray width: min.
-1.3m
-Load capacity per tray: min.
-150kg
-With operator Interface (Console)
-With software linked to Inventory Management System
+N.A.

 ### Contact Information
 N.A.